algoz098/vue-player/README.md

 ## Intro

-This is an html5 video component made in VueJS to quickly add videos with placeholders and intros.
+This is a html5 video component made in VueJS with to quickly add videos with placeholders and intros.
-- This has been forked from [this](https://github.com/algoz098/vue-player) repo.
-- Diff:  Added events that emit on video play & pause.

 ### Features
-- Has `poster` to show a image placeholder before video.
+- Has `poster` to show a image placeholder before video
-- Has `video-placeholder-src` to autoplay a video without sound.
+- Has `video-placeholder-src` to autoplay a video without sound
-- Has `preview-on-mouse` add option to alter between poster and video-preview (like youtube).
+- Has `preview-on-mouse` add option to alter between poster and video-preview (youtube like)
-- Events telling what's happening (emitted on video play/pause).
+- Events telling what's happening
-- full control of the player.
+- full control of the player
-- 100% vue.js
+- 100% vue
-- no third parties js libs.
+- no third parties js libs

 ### Examples
 https://algoz098.github.io/vue-player/